 Choosing the Right Bread Pan via @kingarthurflour

 This is our Vermont Whole Wheat Oatmeal Honey Bread.
 It rises just slightly less high than our Classic Sandwich Bread.
-But see what a nice shape the 8 1/2" x 4 1/2" pan gives it (right), compared the 9" x 5" ski-slope loaf on the left?
-I'd hate to make a sandwich out of either of those 9" x 5" loaf's heel ends.
+But see what a nice shape the 8 1/2" x 4 1/2" bread pan gives it (right), compared to the 9" x 5" ski-slope loaf on the left?
+That loaf’s heel ends won’t make very nice sandwiches.

-While there's no hard-and-fast rule for "use this amount of dough in this size pan for the perfectly shaped loaf," there are some basics you should know.
-First and foremost: if the recipe calls for a specific size pan, use it!
-If the recipe doesn't call for a specific size pan, but simply says "loaf pan," use the following guidelines.
+While there’s no hard-and-fast rule for “use this amount of dough in this size bread pan for the perfectly shaped loaf,” there are some basics you should know.
+First and foremost: If the recipe calls for a specific size bread loaf pan, use it!
+If the recipe doesn’t call for a specific size pan, but simply says “loaf pan,” use the following guidelines.

 Choosing the right bread pan